MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/ax-2012-features-not-implemented-but-not-deprecated.md

 </tr>
 <tr class="even">
 <td>Absence management in Human resources</td>
-<td>Functionality for entering absence transactions through both ESS and the client isn't included in Dynamics 365 for Finance and Operations.
+<td>Functionality for entering absence transactions isn't included in Dynamics 365 for Finance and Operations.
 Additionally, functionality for approving those absence transactions as a manager isn't included.
 Setup capabilities that are required for integration with other modules are available through the <strong>Human Resources 2</strong> configuration key.</td>
 <td>Implemented in Dynamics 365 for Talent</td>
 </tr>
 <tr class="odd">